Techtonica/curriculum/debugging/debugging.md

 - https://dzone.com - if StackOverflow & medium had a baby - basically a really well-organized library of technical resources, in-depth subject guides, ref cards/cheat sheets and more.
 The key is that they bring a teaching + journalistic approach which is fantastic.
 - [Debugging Tips and Tricks by Sarah Drasner](https://css-tricks.com/debugging-tips-tricks/)

-### Check for Understanding

-In a roundtable discussion format, participants share the kinds of bugs they encountered in each other's code, how they were able to identify those bugs, and what they did to fix them.

-Answer the following questions:

-- What is debugging?
-- What are bad strategies to implement while you are debugging your code? good?
-- What is a breakpoint and what is it used for?
-- Why should you tell a rubber duck about your programming problem?